tdda/tdda/tdda/constraints/examples/README.md

 # Examples of using tdda.constraints with CSV files

+For all of these examples, you should run commands on the command line, after cd'ing to this directory.

 ## Command-line Periodic table examples ("elements" dataset)

 1. Generate constraints from first 92 elements in periodic table.